If life in danger call Triple Zero 000

 At the end of the training participants will have a high-level understanding of what to do and what not to do if they suspect someone is experiencing domestic and family violence.

-• Identify the initial signs of domestic and family violence.
+• Explain the key principles and prevalence of domestic and family violence.

-• Reflect on and share what they can do if they know someone who is experiencing domestic and family violence.
+• Describe what to do and what not to do if you suspect someone is experiencing domestic and family violence.

 Resource Library